-- rotary wing, and ground ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's
+rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical ground ambulance services. condition is such that other means of transportation could endanger the person's health or if authorized by the plan.

-You pay a \$220 copay per one way trip for Medicare-covered ground ambulance services.
+You pay a \$190 copay per one way trip for Medicare-covered